prisma/language-tools/Readme.md

 ## Install

 There are two different versions you can try out and install.
-The `prisma-lsp-existing.vsix` contains all features, that are also available in the brnach `master` while using the language server instead of the VSCode API.
-The `prisma-lsp-jump-to-def.vsix`contains an additional language feature `go-to-definition`.
+The `prisma-lsp-0.0.31.vsix` contains all features, that are also available in the brnach `master` while using the language server instead of the VSCode API.
+The `prisma-lsp-jump-to-def-0.0.31.vsix`contains an additional language feature `go-to-definition`.

 - Simply drag-and-drop the already generated `vsix` file from the folder.
 - To install the extension, open a command window and type `VSIX`.
-- Select the `prisma-0.0.31.vsix` file.
+- Select the `.vsix` file.
 - Reload VSCode.
 - Create a `.prisma` file to test it out.